What is Nosocomial Infection?

 Tips for Minimizing Your Health Risk

 When it comes to nosocomial infections, it is important to do all in your power to avoid obtaining such an infection.
-Right Diagnosis report that there are around 80,000 deaths each year as a result of nosocomial infections.
+Elsevier Public Health Emergency Collection report that there are around 80,000 deaths each year as a result of nosocomial infections.
 This accounts for as much as 9 deaths per hour caused by infections that were obtained while the patient was hospitalized or treated at a specific healthcare site.
 To help you reduce your risk of obtaining one (or more) of these dangerous infections, we have prepared a list of useful tips for you.

 Patients who know they are going to be admitted to a hospital should do some initial preparation in order to ensure their bodies will be able to heal properly and to ensure their immune systems are strong enough to fight off infections.
 Here are a couple of tips to help you prepare: